pollend/AmnesiaTheDarkDescent/README.md

   pain (again, thanks to buzer2020 here on GitHub).
 * AngelScript.
 There is `lang/angelscript` port in FreeBSD ports collection, but that version is too new for this game.

+# Branches
+- origin/master - contains a graphics backend rework using [BGFX](https://github.com/bkaradzic/bgfx)
+- origin/original - orignal running code should be as bug free as when the game was released

 ## Building

 Just run